 Have you ever fancied bringing back a piece of incredible natural history from a dive?
 Hunting for millennia-old natural treasures may be closer than you think, with no Indiana Jones adventures necessary.
 From Florida up to North Carolina, the east coast of the United States is a hub for fossil diving.
 This is the place to be if you’re looking to uncover a tooth from the mighty megalodon.

-We’ll be answering all your questions about scuba diving for fossils, so read on to learn about megalodon tooth diving in Florida and beyond, whether it’s ethical to take fossils when diving, and what permits are needed for shark fossil diving.
+We’ll be answering all your questions about scuba diving for fossils, so read on to learn about megalodon tooth diving in Florida and beyond.
+We’ll also cover whether it’s ethical to take fossils when diving, and what permits are needed for shark fossil diving.

 What is megalodon tooth diving?

-The megalodon is thought to be the largest shark ever to have lived, and scuba divers flock to offshore fossil hotspots to hunt for their gigantic gnashers.
+The megalodon is thought to be the largest shark ever to have lived.
+Scuba divers flock to offshore fossil hotspots to hunt for their gigantic gnashers.
 It’s thought that megalodon could be related to modern great white sharks due to the appearance of their teeth.

-These fossilised teeth can be sold for a pretty penny, but many divers simply enjoy the thrill of the hunt and the joy of collecting a magnificent dive memento.
+These fossilised teeth can be sold for a pretty penny.
+However, many divers simply enjoy the thrill of the hunt and the joy of collecting a magnificent dive memento.
 Whatever the reason for collecting them, it’s certainly impressive to be able to hold a piece of history which is millions of years old.

 As well as megalodon teeth, fossil diving can also unearth other treasures.
-This can include fossilised shark teeth from other species such as mako sharks, dugong ribs, mammoth teeth and whale jaw bones.
+This can include fossilised shark teeth from other species such as mako sharks.
+Divers also find dugong ribs, mammoth teeth and whale jaw bones.